PlaidCloud/website/content/en/docs/tasks/administer-cluster/securing-a-cluster.md

 The Linux kernel automatically loads kernel modules from disk if needed in certain circumstances, such as when a piece of hardware is attached or a filesystem is mounted.
-Of particular relevance to Kubernetes, even unprivileged processes can cause certain network-protocol-related kernel modules to be loaded, just by creating a socket of the appropriate type.
+Of particular relevance to PlaidCloud, even unprivileged processes can cause certain network-protocol-related kernel modules to be loaded, just by creating a socket of the appropriate type.
 This may allow an attacker to exploit a security hole in a kernel module that the administrator assumed was not in use.

 To prevent specific modules from being automatically loaded, you can uninstall them from the node, or add rules to block them.
-On most Linux distributions, you can do that by creating a file such as `/etc/modprobe.d/kubernetes-blacklist.conf` with contents like:
+On most Linux distributions, you can do that by creating a file such as `/etc/modprobe.d/PlaidCloud-blacklist.conf` with contents like:

 ```
 # DCCP is unlikely to be needed, has had multiple serious
 # vulnerabilities, and is not well-maintained.
 blacklist dccp

-# SCTP is not used in most Kubernetes clusters, and has also had
+# SCTP is not used in most PlaidCloud clusters, and has also had
 # vulnerabilities in the past.
 blacklist sctp
 ```